BYRIO/krita-webdoc-zh/contributors_manual/untranslatable_pages/triaging_bugs.rst

 This happens on Windows.
 Symptoms will be: the canvas is black, the canvas stays blank, the canvas only updates when the user clicks outside the canvas.
 Mark the bug as a duplicate of https://bugs.kde.org/show_bug.cgi?id=360601, and add the following text:

-.. topic:: Text To Paste:
+.. admonition:: Tell the user:

-    "You probably are using a Windows system with an Intel display chip.
+    You probably are using a Windows system with an Intel display chip.
 Please update to Krita 3.3.3, which enables the Direct3D (Angle) renderer by default.
-If you do not want to update, check https://docs.krita.org/en/KritaFAQ.html#krita-starts-with-an-empty-canvas-and-nothing-changes-when-you-try-to-draw-or-krita-shows-a-black-or-blank-screen-or-krita-crashes-when-creating-a-document-or-krita-s-menubar-is-hidden-on-a-windows-system-with-an-intel-gpu "
+If you do not want to update, check https://docs.krita.org/en/KritaFAQ.html#krita-starts-with-an-empty-canvas-and-nothing-changes-when-you-try-to-draw-or-krita-shows-a-black-or-blank-screen-or-krita-crashes-when-creating-a-document-or-krita-s-menubar-is-hidden-on-a-windows-system-with-an-intel-gpu

 My stylus has an offset
 ~~~~~~~~~~~~~~~~~~~~~~~

 This happens on Windows.
 Symptoms will be: the user reports that the stylus cursor has an offset or moves the cursor on another screen.
 Usually, the user will have a misconfigured multi-monitor system.
 Mark the bug as ``NEEDSINFO/WAITINGFORINFO`` and ask the user:

-.. topic:: Text To Paste:
+.. admonition:: Ask the user:

-    "Do you have a multi-monitor setup?
+    Do you have a multi-monitor setup?
 If so, this is a configuration issue.
 Please reset your tablet driver's configuration and Krita's configuration (https://docs.krita.org/en/KritaFAQ.html#resetting-krita-configuration).
-If you have a single-monitor setup, then please calibrate your tablet."
+If you have a single-monitor setup, then please calibrate your tablet.

 If the user checks back and tells us the problems are solved, mark the bug as ``RESOLVED/UPSTREAM``.

 Other tablet issues
 ~~~~~~~~~~~~~~~~~~~

 Often, the user will tell you that their tablet will work perfectly with another application.
 This is not relevant.

-Tell the user:
+.. admonition:: Tell the user:

-* "Windows tablet drivers often have special code for different applications.
+    Windows tablet drivers often have special code for different applications.
 Whether an application works or not depends on whether the programmers have tested their driver with an application or not.
-Tablet issues are almost always caused by the drivers being broken."
+Tablet issues are almost always caused by the drivers being broken.

 Krita lags
 ~~~~~~~~~~

 The word "lag" is meaningless.
 Complaints about "lag" are not bug reports.
 However, we should help the complainer.

-Mark the bug as ``NEEDSINFO/WAITINGFORINFO`` and ask the user"
+Mark the bug as ``NEEDSINFO/WAITINGFORINFO`` and ask the user:

+.. admonition:: Ask the user:

-* "Have you enabled the stabilizer?
+ Have you enabled the stabilizer?
 Check the tool options panel for the freehand tool.
-Also check the other possibilities mentioned here: https://docs.krita.org/en/KritaFAQ.html#krita-is-slow"
+Also check the other possibilities mentioned here: https://docs.krita.org/en/KritaFAQ.html#krita-is-slow

 I cannot paint at all, in a particular document
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The user probably created, accidentally, a tiny selection, and saved that with the document.
 Mark as ``NEEDSINFO/WAITINGFORINFO`` and ask them:

+.. admonition:: Ask the user:

-* "Do you have a selection saved with that document.
+     Do you have a selection saved with that document.
 Use select/deselect on your image and check whether you can paint again.
-If not, please attach the .kra document to this bug report or make it available."
+If not, please attach the .kra document to this bug report or make it available.